Blue Heelers: episode guide

 Episode 12.01 (458)

-Guest Starring: William McInnes as Det Sgt Nick Schultz Sarah Chadwick as Acting Sgt.
-Lindy Schroeder Melissa Andersen as Tarni Baxter Susan Godfrey as Greta Conroy Jeremy Lindsay Taylor as Ryan Dekker, Winston Brearley as Matt Baxter Scott Harrison as Lenny Dysart T'Mara Buckmaster as Helen Morris, Peter Knowles as Frank Morris, Lise Rodgers as Coroner, Simon Corkeron as Counsel, Tyler Copper as Julian Whitelaw, John Flaus as Percy O'Grady, Paul Moder as Mac Greer, Katherine Fyffe as Video Shop Girl
+Guest Starring: William McInnes as Det Sgt Nick Schultz, Sarah Chadwick as Acting Sgt.
+Lindy Schroeder; Melissa Andersen as Tarni Baxter, Susan Godfrey as Greta Conroy, Jeremy Lindsay Taylor as Ryan Dekker, Winston Brearley as Matt Baxter, Scott Harrison as Lenny Dysart, T'Mara Buckmaster as Helen Morris, Peter Knowles as Frank Morris, Lise Rodgers as Coroner, Simon Corkeron as Counsel, Tyler Coppin as Julian Whitelaw, John Flaus as Percy O'Grady, Paul Moder as Mac Greer, Katherine Fyffe as Video Shop Girl

 Burden of Proof